cncf/glossary/content/en/platform-engineering.md

 ## How it helps

-Platform engineering tackles the issue of inefficient software development by providing developers with a pre-built toolkit.
-This toolkit includes tools and automated processes that streamline common tasks.
-In essence, it eliminates the need for developers to spend time on repetitive setup or configuration, allowing them to focus on what matters most: Writing more innovative code.
+Platform engineering addresses the inefficiencies of software development by providing developers with a pre-built toolkit.
+This toolkit, often built on top of infrastructure as a service (IaaS) or bare metal, includes tools and automated processes that streamline common tasks.
+By abstracting away the complexities of infrastructure management, platform engineering allows developers to focus on writing innovative code